skinkade/p6-Crypt-Bcrypt/README.md

 ## How to ##

 First get your system ready for compiling
-If you installed a perl6 implementation from source you probably already meet this requirement
+If you installed a Perl 6 implementation from source you probably already meet this requirement

 On Debian-based systems this can be achieved like this:

 	apt-get install build-essential

 On openSUSE you can do:

 	zypper in --type pattern devel_basis

-Then enter the ext/ directory and run `make`, this should compile the library and create the crypt_blowfish.so shared library
+### Panda ###

+If you have Panda installed, you can build the library by running `panda-build`.
+You can then run the tests using `panda-test` and install using `panda-install`.
+Once installed the module can be used like any other module, or you can manually run the tests just like any other Perl 6 code:

+	perl6 t/01-basic.t

+### Pandamonium ###

+If you do not have Panda installed, you should really installed Panda.
+However, if you want to build the library without Panda you can run:

+	perl6 Configure.pl6

+This builds the crypt_blowfish library and puts it in the lib/ directory.
-You can then run the tests like this (assuming you are in the base directory):
+You can then run the tests like this:

-	PERL6LIB=lib LD_LIBRARY_PATH=ext perl6 t/01-basic.t
+	PERL6LIB=lib perl6 t/01-basic.t

 ## Contact ##